Kerbal Space Program 2

 Kerbal Space Program 2 is a space flight simulation video game developed by Intercept Games and published by Private Division.
-It is the sequel to 2011's Kerbal Space Program and was released for early access on February 24, 2023, for Windows, with releases for PlayStation 5 and Xbox Series X/S planned for after early access.
+It is the sequel to 2015's Kerbal Space Program and was released in early access on February 24, 2023, for Windows only.

+Development for a new KSP game was given by Take-Two Interactive in 2017 with an initial release date of 2020, but many issues in the development process resulted in the game being delayed many times, with an early access version becoming available on Steam on February 24, 2023.
+Following the shutdown of Intercept Games, which was accompanied by developer layoffs and the sale of Private Division by Take-Two, the current status of development is unknown as of November 2025.

 Gameplay

-This sequel builds on the sandbox features of its predecessor Kerbal Space Program, while at the same time has plans of introducing new propulsion methods (e.g. the Orion drive), habitation modules for building on-surface, orbital and planetary colonies, a multiplayer mode, as well as interstellar travel.
+Kerbal Space Program 2 was set to build on the sandbox features of its predecessor Kerbal Space Program by adding new propulsion methods (e.g. the Orion drive), habitation modules for building on-surface, orbital and planetary colonies, a multiplayer mode, as well as interstellar travel throughout the course of its early access.

 Development

 Kerbal Space Program 2 was announced at Gamescom 2019 on August 19, with an initial release date set for early 2020.
 The game was in development by Star Theory Games, formerly Uber Entertainment, which changed its name in order to display a stronger association with the Kerbal Space Program franchise.
 Development was shifted to Star Theory in part so that Squad could focus on developing further updates for the original game.
-To ensure that the experience felt "grounded", the team consulted a panel of scientists and experts including Dr. Uri Shumlak, the associate chair of the University of Washington's Aeronautics and Astronautics department, Scott Manley, an astrophysicist and YouTuber that has made videos on Kerbal Space Program, and Dr. Joel Green, also an astrophysicist.
+To ensure that the experience felt "grounded", the team consulted a panel of scientists and experts including Dr. Uri Shumlak, the associate chair of the University of Washington's Aeronautics and Astronautics department, Scott Manley, an astrophysicist and YouTuber who has made videos on Kerbal Space Program, and Dr. Joel Green, also an astrophysicist.
 Kerbal Space Program received feedback that the game was too overwhelming for new players.
-Therefore, the team has stated that they aim to make the game more accessible by introducing more tutorials in order to give more guidance to players and ensure they understand the game's various systems.
+Therefore, the team has stated that they aimed to make the game more accessible by introducing more tutorials in order to give more guidance to players and ensure they understand the game's various systems.

 For various reasons, the release date was pushed back to Q3 2021.
-Take-Two established a new unnamed studio under Private Division to continue development of Kerbal Space Program 2, with some of Star Theory's employees brought into it, leaving it unclear what Star Theory's role remains on the title.
-Later reporting by Bloomberg revealed that Take-Two was in talks to acquire Star Theory but abruptly changed course, set up a new studio to develop the game (Intercept Games), and then poached a third of Star Theory's developers including the creative director and the lead producer.
+Take-Two established a new unnamed studio under Private Division to continue development of Kerbal Space Program 2, with some of Star Theory's employees brought into it, leaving it unclear what role Star Theory retained on the title.
+Later reporting by Bloomberg revealed that Take-Two Interactive was in talks to acquire Star Theory but abruptly changed course, set up a new studio to develop the game (Intercept Games), and then poached a third of Star Theory's developers including the creative director and the lead producer.
 Star Theory closed its doors three months later.
-It was announced in August 21 that Squad, the developer of the original Kerbal Space Program, will also be involved in the sequel's development.
+It was announced on August 21 of that year that Squad, the developer of the original Kerbal Space Program, would also be involved in the sequel's development.